riteshharjani/linux/Documentation/filesystems/iomap/design.rst

      regular file data.
      This is only useful for FIEMAP.

+   * **IOMAP_F_BOUNDARY**: This indicates that I/O and I/O completions for this
+     iomap must never be merged with the mapping before it.
+Currently XFS uses this to prevent merging of ioends across RTG (realtime group) boundaries.

    * **IOMAP_F_PRIVATE**: Starting with this value, the upper bits can be set by the filesystem for its own purposes.